whokilleddb/ETWListicle/README.md

     return (GetLastError() != ERROR_NOT_ALL_ASSIGNED);
 }
 ```

 I ripped this off [Enabling and Disabling Privileges in C++](https://learn.microsoft.com/en-us/windows/win32/secauthz/enabling-and-disabling-privileges-in-c--) - check it out for the indepth explanation, but TLDR: we modify the current process token and try to elevate the current process to have `DEBUG` privileges so that we can easily read process memory of the specified target.

+Finally, we call `ParseRegistrationTable()` to find the `EtwpRegistrationTable` and the corresponding registration entries.
+But before we look into that, it is important to understand why this is important and how to locate it.

+### EtwpRegistrationTable and Registration Entries - Debug Time!

-Now this is the part where we pull up our Decompilers and examine `ntdll!EtwEventRegister` in Ghidra:
+Now this is the part where we pull up our Decompilers.
+For this exercise, I have used a combination of **IDA-Pro** and **Ghidra**.

+We start by loading `ntdll` from `System32` into both of these tools.
+First, we examine `ntdll!EtwEventRegister` in Ghidra:

 ![](./imgs/EtwEventRegister_Ghidra.png)

+Why this particular function?
+Well, ETW providers are registered by the [EventRegister()](https://learn.microsoft.com/en-us/windows/win32/api/evntprov/nf-evntprov-eventregister) function described in the `Advapi32.dll`, which ultimately passes it on to the `ntdll!EtwEventRegister`, so we are cutting out the middlemen and starting our examination here.

-As we can see, `ntdll!EtwEventRegister` calls `ntdll!EtwNotificationRegister`, looking at the pseudocode for which in IDA-Pro. we get the following:
+As we can see, `ntdll!EtwEventRegister` in turn calls `ntdll!EtwNotificationRegister`, looking at the pseudocode for which in **IDA-Pro**, we get the following:

 ![](./imgs/EtwNotificationRegister_IDA.png)

+Okay, but why did we skip past the other functions shown in the pseudocode?
+It is because we are exclusively trying to locate functions and structures associated with registering and allocating provider entries.

-It inturn makes a call to `ntdll!EtwpAllocateRegistration`.
+Coming back to `ntdll!EtwNotificationRegister`, we see that it makes a call to `ntdll!EtwpAllocateRegistration`.
 This function is responsible for allocating registrations in memory:

 ![](./imgs/EtwpAllocateRegistration_IDA.png)

-We see that it calls `RtlAllocateHeap()` with the size parameter set to `0x100` aka, 256 bytes.
-If we looks at the `ETW_USER_REG_ENTRY` struct, we see that it is exactly 256 bytes, just as an extra set of confirmation:
+We see that it calls `RtlAllocateHeap()` with the size parameter set to `0x100` aka, 256 bytes to reserve memory for the registration entries.
+Meanwhile, if we take a look at the `ETW_USER_REG_ENTRY` struct, we see that it is exactly 256 bytes - just as an extra set of confirmation:

 ```c
 typedef struct _ETW_USER_REG_ENTRY {